Mama, your body is amazing! You are growing and developing a tiny, perfect human.

-Having a new baby in the home is often as overwhelming and puzzling for dad as it is for a mum.
-Especially with a first child, everything is happening in real time for the first time, which can be both exhilarating and exhausting.
+Having a new baby in the home is often as overwhelming and puzzling for partners as it is for a mum.
+Especially with a first child, everything is happening in real time, which can be both exhilarating and exhausting.

 In the next 12 weeks of pregnancy (2nd trimester – weeks 13-24) you may notice the biggest change of all in your breasts; they are making milk!
 Milk is being made in your breasts from around 16 weeks of pregnancy.

 Most babies will have a long breastfeed straight after birth and then will likely fall asleep for 6-8 hours.
 This is the perfect time for you to have a well-earned rest too as it may be the last time you have a long uninterrupted sleep for a long time!

 If you are in the last trimester of pregnancy, your breasts will probably be feeling quite large and heavy now!